Eduardo Barreto: United States work

 For DC Comics, his 1990s work included Superman: Speeding Bullets, Justice League Quarterly, Sgt.
 Rock, and others.
 He inked the first appearance of Agent Liberty in Superman vol. 2 #60 (Oct.
 1991).
 His Superman: Under A Yellow Sun focused on Clark Kent's career as a novelist.
 For Tekno Comics he drew Mickey Spillane's Mike Danger, about a hard-boiled detective who finds himself in a futurist world.

-In the 2000s, he continued to work for various publishers, such as Claypool Comics, for whom he illustrated Elvira, Mistress of the Dark.
+In the 2000s, he continued to work for various publishers, such as Claypool Comics, for whom he illustrated Elvira, Mistress of the Dark comic books.
 For Oni Press he drew the western story The Long Haul, and the gangster graphic novel Union Station.
 For Marvel he drew Marvel Knights between July 2000 and September 2001, scripted by Chuck Dixon.
 He would also work for IDW Publishing on Cobb: Off the Leash and Doomed, and for Moonstone Books' Captain Action the latter two written by Beau Smith.
 In 2005, for Dark Horse, he drew novelist Michael Chabon's first extended comic book story, in The Amazing Adventures of the Escapist #7, and later contributed to the series The Escapists written by Brian K. Vaughan.
 He worked on DC's Birds of Prey in 2004 and 2006.
 In 2006 he drew for Boom!
 Studios' Planetary Brigade, and the following year he did a short story for Marvel's Civil War: Front Line.

 In May 2006 he returned to newspaper strips, taking over as artist of Judge Parker from Harold LeDoux.
 Shortly afterwards, Barreto suffered a serious car accident, and while he was in the hospital, Judge Parker's art was undertaken by artists such as Graham Nolan, John Heebing, and Eduardo Barreto's son Diego, who had been working as an artist for a few years already, mainly in advertising but doing some work for U.S. comic publishers.